Last Updated on April 29, 2021 by Rebecca Huff

 It takes 17 trees to make one ton of paper towels, but in America, we use 13 billion pounds of paper towels yearly, with a steady increase.

-Each year, while participating at our local Earthfest (a zero waste event) we would see the Ecotopia booth with beautiful reusable unpaper towels and more.
+Each year, while participating at our local Earthfest (a zero-waste event) we would see the Ecotopia booth with beautiful reusable unpaper towels and more.
 I would think to myself “this is the year we'll make the switch,” but then we would fail to implement the idea.

 You guys, this year, I finally purchased the UnPaper towels from Ecotopia.
-The experience was terrific, so I wanted to share with the TOM Tribe the details about how we are going green in a good way!
+The experience was terrific, so I wanted to share with the TOM Tribe the details about how we are going green in a good way! update: Ecotopia is taking a break, but I recently got some unpaper towels from another seller on Etsy.

 In the past, I had used bar mop towels for dirty kitchen work, and I'll still use those for my iron skillets and really dirty jobs.
 What I wanted was to be able to replace my paper towels that we use for every day clean up jobs.